spatie/laravel-medialibrary/UPGRADING.md

 Because there are many breaking changes an upgrade is not that easy.
 There are many edge cases this guide does not cover.
 We accept PRs to improve this guide.

+## From v9 to v10

+Upgrading from v9 to v10 is straightforward.
+The biggest change is that we dropped support for PHP 7, and are using PHP 8 features.

 ## From v8 to v9

 - add a `json` column `generated_conversions` to the `media` table (take a look at the default migration for the exact definition).
 You should copy the values you now have in the `generated_conversions` key of the `custom_properties` column to `generated_conversions`